SkyKick/SkyKick.NinjectWorkshop.WordCounting/ReadMe.md

    1. One of the Test Cases fails!
 We just found a bug in the retry logic - it retries on a non-transient exception.
 That would have been very very hard to identify in a running system!

    1. The Exception that is logged is quiet daunting.
-We caught an exception, but it's not the exception we thought it would be, so the `ShouldEqaul(webClientException)` threw a new exception.
-The `Actual"` exception is what was thrown by the `WebTextSource`: A `NullReferenceException`.
+We caught an exception, but it's not the exception we thought it would be, so the `ShouldEqual(webClientException)` threw a new exception.
+The `Actual` exception is what was thrown by the `WebTextSource`: A `NullReferenceException`.
         1. This is a very important exception to understand when working with Mocks, especially when dealing with Async code.

         1. Key to understanding is knowing how a Mock behaves by default, which is it will return `default()` for any method that has not been stubbed with either `Stub()` or `Expect()`.
 When we an Async method is called on a Mock with no Stub, Rhino will return null, and the code will end up trying to `await null` which leades to the `NullReferenceException.`